|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-MSDS's prepared with the military in mind may occasionally reference AFI's.
+Safety Data Sheets prepared with the military in mind may occasionally reference AFI's.
 Some of the more common ones are:

-See also: DOT, HMIRS.
+See also: DOT, HMIRS, NAICS.

 Additional definitions from Google and Onelook.

-Entry last updated: Wednesday, April 21, 2010.
-This page is copyright 2000-2013 by ILPI.
+Entry last updated: Wednesday, February 16, 2022.
+This page is copyright 2000-2023 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.